lokalise/lokalise-pull-action/README.md

 #### Tags and branch context

 By default, the action filters downloaded keys based on a tag that matches the Git branch name used to trigger the workflow.
-This is done automatically via the `--include-tags=BRANCH_NAME` command-line argument.
+This is done automatically via the `"include_tags": [BRANCH_NAME]` API parameter.

-For example, if the action is triggered from the `hub` branch on GitHub, it will download only the keys tagged with `hub`: `--include-tags=hub`.
+For example, if the action is triggered from the `hub` branch on GitHub, it will download only the keys tagged with `hub`: `"include_tags": ["hub"]`.
 If no keys with the specified tag are found, the action will terminate.

 To disable this automatic filtering or use custom tags, set the `skip_include_tags` parameter to `true`.
 You can also provide your own tags via the `additional_params` field: